The AGC model using the Engee Function

-AGC (Automatic Gain Control) is a method of controlling the signal strength in communication systems.
+is a method of controlling the signal level in communication systems, the main purpose of which

-of the output signal as the amplitude of the input signal changes.
+output signal when the amplitude of the input signal changes.

-- In radios, it helps to stabilise the volume of the sound
+- In radios, it helps to stabilize the sound volume

-regardless of the strength of the received signal. - In audio systems, it maintains a constant recording level
+regardless of the strength of the received signal. - Maintains a constant recording level in audio systems

-even with sudden changes in the volume of the audio source.
+even with sudden changes in the volume of the sound source.

-The model has an Engee Function block, which implements the algorim
+The model has an Engee Function block, which implements the algorithm for

-for the function in which it is created, but at the same time it is not reset at each step of the
+to the function in which it is created, but it is not reset at each

 in memory between function calls.

-Let's take a closer look at the implementation of this function.
+Let's take a closer look at the implementation of this feature.

 from AbstractCausalComponent.
 It contains a field

-to store the envelope value of the signal.
+to store the value of the envelope of the signal.

 - Call function